 Top Tip: Save money by saying NO to packings

-There have been times that I’ve come back home handed because there were just so many options.
+There have been times that I’ve come back home empty-handed because there were just so many options.
 (PS: doesn’t happen to all, I’m just a bad shopper.)

 Must-visit markets/malls in Bangkok:

 The biggest weekend market in the world; you can buy anything and everything at dirt cheap prices out there.

 Imagine floors and floors of shoes, bags and clothes.